 - Fascinating to see that the moral attitude towards pornography in the age bracket 18-29 shows no gender difference.
 Surely a sign of the normalisation of porn with the gen-Z youngsters...
 This normalisation will probably continue, as long as not all states in the US (and countries elsewhere) build hindering age verification blocks.
 And the religiousity in the US is going down...

 - Young people have challenged boundaries since the era of Socrates and beyond.
 Internet porn is only a more modern resource in doing so.
 It may seem that, right now, we live in an era with youngsters normalising porn and risky content and testing the waters.
 They need adults to point out responsible behaviour.
 But those adults are often no more talkative than ostriches, sticking their heads in the sand instead of talking sex seriously with their and other's kids.
 And with the abstinence-only sex-ed approach in most of the US schools (incredible but true), porn will continue to influence the kids.
-It seems the US education system have a moral compass that hasn't moved one inch since the days of Anthony Comstock.
+It seems the US education system has a moral compass that hasn't moved one inch since the days of Anthony Comstock.